flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

     - Redux state shape.

 ## README EXAMPLES:

-Note this part of documentation is usually done last.
-It should not be expected to look polished until mostly everything else has been done.

 Note, this part of your documentation should be done last.
 We do not expect it to look polished until much later stages of development.